koto-moya/Stochastic-Gradient-Descent/README.md

 ### Step 7:

 Stop the descent
-This can be an arbitrary decision but can also be based on some hueristic.
+This can be an arbitrary decision but can also be based on some heuristic.

 ## Applying What I've learned

-I applied the 7 steps to apporximate a cos function.
-Really simple, just to moitivate the intuition for the technique.
+I applied the 7 steps to approximate a cos function.
+Really simple, just to motivate the intuition for the technique.

 Used the Mclaurin approximation:  $cos(x) \approx a_0 - a_1\frac{x^2}{2!}+a_2\frac{x^4}{4!}-a_3\frac{x^6}{6!}+a_4\frac{x^8}{8!}$

 Where the $a_0 - a_4$ are the parameters (weights) with which I apply the gradient adjustments.
-Ended up using the 7th approx cause why not.
+Ended up using the 7th approximation cause why not.

 Used the torch.cos as the target.
 Tried both with noise and without.